josidbobo/IDConcordiumDEX/README.md

 ## ID Connect Hackathon DEX - RAGNAR
-This is a Decentralised Exchange on the Concordium Blockchain where users gain access by veryfying they are above 18 using Concordium ID 2.0 and exchange assets.
+This is a Decentralised Exchange on the Concordium Blockchain where users gain access by verifying they are above 18 using Concordium ID 2.0 and exchange assets.

 ## Demo
 []()